Romani dress

-Romani dress is the traditional attire of the Romani people, widely known in English by the exonymic slur Gypsies.
-Romani traditional clothing is closely connected to the history, culture, and national identity of the Roma people.
+Romani dress is the traditional attire of the Romani people, an Indo-Aryan ethnic group widely known in English by the exonymic term Gypsies.
+Romani traditional clothing is closely connected to the history, culture and identity of the Romani people.

-Certain scholars connect similarities of Romani dress with South Asian populations due to the general consensus of the South Asian origins of Romani people.
-However, they also note that there are many differences as well, which is indicative of the contact Romani people have had with various other groups.
-Because of this, Romani dress can vary drastically among different tribes, however, there are certain constant similarities that define Romani dress as a whole.
-Romani people are often recognizable to other Roma through their appearance and cultural dress codes.
-Moreover, Romani people value the outwardly display of their wealth and prosperity which is reflective in their traditional dress.
+Romani dress can vary drastically among different subgroups, however, there are certain constant similarities that define Romani dress as a whole.
+Traditionally, certain clothing traditions may have helped them to recognise one another.
+Moreover, some Romani value the outward display of their wealth and prosperity, which they reflect in their traditional dress.

 Women's clothing

-The dress of Romani women emphasizes the cultural tradition of displaying your wealth as a sign of good fortune.
-Romani women tend to wear golden necklaces, bracelets, and headscarves, all of which are often embellished with golden coins.
+The dress of Romani women emphasizes purity and the Romani notion of being unpolluted, as well as the cultural tradition of displaying your wealth as a sign of good fortune.
+Romani women tend to wear golden earrings, necklaces and bracelets and headscarves.
+Their headscarves may be embellished with golden coins.
 The Diklo is a traditional headscarf worn by married Vlax Romani women.

-For the lower body, Romani women traditionally wear skirts.
+For the lower body, Romani women traditionally wear skirts, particularly Christian Romani women.
 The size of the skirts varies among people of different tribes, ages, and marital status.
-Traditionally skirts were always worn below the knees as the lower body is considered taboo in Romani culture but, this has changed in modern times.
+Traditionally, skirts are strictly worn below the knees as the lower body is considered taboo in Romani culture due to the laws of marime.
 Romani women would also traditionally avoid trousers although this has also changed among the young generation.
 Additionally, among the Vlax Roma, married women will wear a white apron above their skirt.
 The apron of a Romani women was in place to protect the food from the dirt of the dress per the cleanliness code of Romani people.

 In certain Vlax Romani cultures such as the Gábors, Romani women over the age of 10 are required to wear a dress code that consists of a colourful pleated skirt, colourful blouse with patterns, long pleated apron from the same material as the skirt, and for married women, the kerchief constitute the rule for clothing.
 Married and young women alike wear a red ribbon in their hair.
 For footwear, women wear sandals, slippers, boots or shoes.
 The color of the skirts can reflect a Romani women's status and age with brighter colors being used by younger girls and darker colors by older women.
 Black skirts are a sign of mourning in the Romani culture.

-In the Muslim Roma communities of the Balkans, women of the younger generation tend to wear more conservative Islamic dress while the older generation prefers more traditional dress featuring traditional Roma designs, colors, and symbolism.
-In Muslim Roma society, the dress code of women is closely monitored and modesty is emphasized especially when it comes to the lower half of the body.
+In the Muslim Romani communities of the Balkans, women of the older generation prefer to wear traditional Romani clothing, while the younger generation tend to dress more conservatively.
+Muslim Romani women may wear pantaloons called shalvari which vary in fit according to purpose.
+In Muslim Romani society, the dress code of women is closely monitored and modesty is emphasized, especially when it comes to the lower half of the body.